 Standardization is critical to the successful transition to value-based healthcare.
 Karen Conway, vice president, Healthcare Value for GHX recently reported on the value of GS1 standards for clinicians following the 34th Global Healthcare Conference in Bangkok, Thailand.
 New to the conference this year were sessions on the role of standards in improving value-based healthcare.
 Susan Moffat-Bruce, MD, a thoracic surgeon and executive director of The Ohio State University (OSU) Wexner Medical Center explained that doctors want to improve patient outcomes, but many are not aware of GS1 standards and the value they can provide.

-Because variation of how care is delivered can increase medical errors, standardization can improve outcomes.
+Because variation in how care is delivered can increase medical errors, standardization can improve outcomes.
 This can include standardizing on specific products, as long as there are pathways to vary if the needs of specific patients dictate.